woof84/research-tips-testing/wire-way.md

 We use a rich and growing toolkit of design tools to collaborate and partner with learners, researchers, librarians, and teachers throughout the creative process.

 ### Share our work and engage with the world
 Our work is open source and can be shared, re-used, and re-mixed.
-We are always interested in your feedback and ideas.
-In each of our projects we seek to make a difference for learners, research, and writers.
+In each of our projects we seek to make a difference for learners, researchers, and writers.